Jour

 International

-Average cost in Swiss francs per tonne of CO₂e offset between 2021 and 2030.
+Average costs in Swiss francs for every offset tonne CO₂e between 2022 and 2030.